terramate-io/terramate-docs/cli/orchestration/outputs-sharing.md

 ```

 The block label is required and it defines the name of the output.
-It has the attributes below:
+It has the following attributes:

 - `backend` _(required, string)_ - The name of the sharing backend that this input refers to.
 - `value` _(required, expression)_ - The expression that exports the stack's resource.